 - Select synchronization options: Choose to push new users, push profile updates, and push groups, depending on the level of synchronization you want.

-- Authentication: Set up a bearer token for secure communication between the IdP and the Cloud Console.
+- Set up authentication: Configure a bearer token for secure communication between the IdP and the Cloud Console.

 - Assign users and groups: In the IdP, assign users and groups to the SCIM-enabled application to provision them in the Cloud Console.